cisco/mindmeld/docs/source/userguide/nlp.rst

 Instantiate the NLP class
 -------------------------

+Work with the natural language processor falls into two broad phases:

-To use the natural language processor, you must first generate the training data for your app.
+ - First, generate the training data for your app.
 See :doc:`Step 6 <../quickstart/06_generate_representative_training_data>`.
+ - Then, conduct experimentation in the Python shell.

-Once you have training data, import the :class:`NaturalLanguageProcessor` class from the Workbench :mod:`nlp` module and instantiate an object with the path to your Workbench project.
+When you are ready to begin experimenting, import the :class:`NaturalLanguageProcessor` class from the Workbench :mod:`nlp` module and instantiate an object with the path to your Workbench project.

 .. code-block:: python